 - Indications for antihypertensive drug therapy in children include secondary hypertension and insufficient response to lifestyle modifications. - Recent clinical trials have expanded the number of drugs that have pediatric dosing information.
 Dosing recommendations for many of the newer drugs are provided. - Pharmacologic therapy, when indicated, should be initiated with a single drug.
-Acceptable drug classes for use in children include ACE inhibitors, angiotensin-receptor blockers, β-blockers, calcium channel blockers, and diuretics. - The goal for antihypertensive treatment in children should be reduction of BP to <95th percentile unless concurrent conditions are present, in which case BP should be lowered to <90th percentile. - Severe, symptomatic hypertension should be treated with intravenous antihypertensive drugs.
+Acceptable drug classes for use in children include ACE inhibitors, angiotensin-receptor blockers, beta-blockers, calcium channel blockers, and diuretics. - The goal for antihypertensive treatment in children should be reduction of BP to <95th percentile, unless concurrent conditions are present.
+In that case, BP should be lowered to <90th percentile. - Severe, symptomatic hypertension should be treated with intravenous antihypertensive drugs.

-In adults, hypertension is typically a life-long condition.
+In adults, hypertension is typically a lifelong condition.
 Most hypertensive patients will need to remain on medications for the rest of their lives.
 Usually, adults readily accept this fact, given the known long-term adverse consequences of untreated or undertreated hypertension.
-117 In children, however, the long-term consequences of untreated hypertension are unknown.
+It is children, however, the long-term consequences of untreated hypertension are unknown.
 Additionally, no data are available on the long-term effects of antihypertensive drugs on growth and development.
 Therefore, a definite indication for initiating pharmacologic therapy should be ascertained before a drug is prescribed.

 Table 6 summarizes the indications for use of antihypertensive drugs in children.
 These indications include symptomatic hypertension, secondary hypertension, established hypertensive target-organ damage, and failure of nonpharmacologic measures.
-Other indications for use of antihypertensive drugs can be considered depending on the clinical situation.
-For example, because the presence of multiple cardiovascular risk factors (elevated BP, dyslipidemia, tobacco use, etc) increases cardiovascular risk in an exponential rather than additive fashion, 118,119 antihypertensive therapy could be considered if the child or adolescent is known to have dyslipidemia.
+Other indications for use of antihypertensive drugs can be considered, depending on the clinical situation.
+For example, because the presence of multiple cardiovascular risk factors (elevated BP, dyslipidemia, tobacco use, etc.) increases cardiovascular risk in an exponential rather than additive fashion,^{118,119} antihypertensive therapy could be considered if the child or adolescent is known to have dyslipidemia.

-The number of antihypertensive drugs has increased since the publication of the first task force report on BP control in children.
-120 The number of drugs that have been studied systematically in children has increased also, largely because of incentives provided to the pharmaceutical industry under the auspices of the 1997 Food and Drug Administration Modernization Act (FDAMA) and the 2002 Best Pharmaceuticals for Children Act.
+The number of antihypertensive drugs has increased since the publication of the Report of the Task Force on Blood Pressure Control in Children.
+120 The number of drugs that have been studied systematically in children has also increased, largely because of incentives provided to the pharmaceutical industry under the auspices of the 1997 Food and Drug Administration Modernization Act (FDAMA) and the 2002 Best Pharmaceuticals for Children Act (BPCA).
 121-123 These developments have had both negative and positive consequences.
 Chief among the negative consequences is the lack of reliable pediatric data for older, commonly used compounds with expired patent protection.
-Currently, no incentives exist for industrysponsored trials of such drugs, and alternative methods of stimulating pediatric studies such as those contained in the Best Pharmaceuticals for Children Act^{123-125} have yet to come to fruition.
-On the other hand, publication of the results of industrysponsored clinical trials and single-center case series will provide additional data that can be combined with prior recommendations based on expert opinion and collective clinical experience to guide the use of antihypertensive drugs in children and adolescents who require pharmacologic treatment.
+Currently, no incentives exist for industry-sponsored trials of such drugs, and alternative methods of stimulating pediatric studies, such as those contained in the BPCA, 123-125 have yet to come to fruition.
+On the other hand, publication of the results of industry-sponsored clinical trials and single-center case series will provide additional data that can be combined with prior recommendations based on expert opinion and collective clinical experience to guide the use of antihypertensive drugs in children and adolescents who require pharmacologic treatment.

 Table 9 contains dosing recommendations for antihypertensive drugs in children 1-17 years old.
-It should be noted that many other drugs are available in addition to those listed in Table 9.
+It should be noted that many other drugs are available in addition to those listed in table 9.
 Those drugs are not included in the table, however, because few or no pediatric data were available at the time this report was prepared.